Korets - guidebook

 Ukr. Корець, Yid. קאָריץ

-The first mention of a settlement under the name Korets comes from the chronicle of Kiev and dates from 1150.
-In 1380, the lands of Korets were given by the Lithuanian Grand Duke Jagiello to Prince Fedor Ostrogski.
-In 1386, the palace and the castle were built and the course of the Korczyk River was changed.
-At the beginning of the 15th century, the settlement was in the hands of the Princes Korecki and after the Union of Lublin (1569), it became a part of the Lutsk Raion in the Volhynia Voivodeship.
-Between the 16th century and the middle of the 17th century, Korets was one of the largest cities in Volhynia.
+The first reference to a settlement named Korchesk dates back to 1150 and is found in the Primary Chronicle, the 12th-century historical account of the history of the Slavic people also known as the Kiev Chronicle.
+In 1380, Grand Duke Jagiełło (Jogaila) of Lithuania transferred the lands of Korets to Prince Fedor Ostrogski.
+In 1386, the Ostrogskis built the castle here and redirected the course of the Korchik River.
+At the beginning of the 15th century, the settlement became the property of the Princes Koreckis, and after the 1596, Union of Lublin it became part of Lutsk County in the Volhynian Palatinate.
+From the 16th century until the mid-17th century, Korets was one of the largest towns in Volhynia.

-In November 1846, a Ukrainian poet Taras Shevchenko visited the city and made a few drawings.
-Shevchenko mentioned Korets in his novel Progulka s udovol’stviiem i ne bez morali (Rus.
-A Stroll With Pleasure and Not Without a Moral, 1858).
+In November 1846, the Ukrainian poet Taras Shevchenko visited the town; he later mentioned Korets in his short novel Progulka z udovolstviiem i nie bez morali (Rus.: A Stroll with Pleasure and Not Without Morals, 1858).
+This is Shevchenko’s impressions of the town:

 The Jews of Korets

-Pinchas ben Abraham Aba Shapiro (Pinchas of Korets; 1728–1790): a prominent Hasidic tzadik, friend and disciple of Baal Shem Tov.
-He was born in Shklov, where he received a traditional religious education.
-In his youth, he worked as a melamed in Korets, where he found himself in the center of the emerging movement of Hasidism.
-He was strongly influenced by the ideas of Rabbi Israel (Baal Shem Tov).
-Rebbe Pinchas led the Hasidic community of Korets; in the last period of his life, he became the leader of Hasidim in Slavuta and Ostroh.
-At the age of 63, Rebbe Pinchas left Ostroh and went on a long journey to the Holy Land, hoping to spend the rest of his life there.
-However, he died suddenly at the beginning of his journey in Shepetivka, on the 10th day of the month of Elul, in 5551, according to the Jewish calendar.
+Pinchas ben Abraham Aba Shapiro (Pinchas of Korets; 1728–1790) was an eminent Hasidic master, a colleague of the Baal Shem Tov.
+He was born in the town of Shklov (Szkłów), where he received a traditional Jewish education.
+As a young man, he worked as a melamed in Korets, where he found himself in the centre of the budding Hasidic movement.
+He was strongly influenced by the ideas of the Baal Shem Tov.
+Rebbe Pinhas became the head of the Jewish community of Korets, and in the last period of his life also acted as the highest legal and spiritual authority for Hasidim in the towns of Slavuta and Ostroh.
+In 1790, at the age of 63, he set out from Ostroh on the long journey to the Holy Land, hoping to spend the rest of his life there.
+However, he died suddenly at the very beginning of his trip, in the town of Shepetivka (Szepietówka), on the 10 th day of the month of Elul, in the year 5551 according to the Jewish calendar.
+He did not leave a Hasidic reatise yet his aphorisms and short commentaries on the Torah recorded by his disciples and children were published posthumously in a two-volume collection Imrei Pinhas (The Sayings of Pinhas) His ohel – gravesite – was reconstructed in the late 1990s and is located in the center of Shepetivka at the site of the oldest Jewish cemetery next to the central police station.

 The time of changes